Monday, January 12, 2026

 Compared to cinematics, it's cheaper and quicker to add artefacts like diary entries and letters to a game.
 Audio-logs require hiring voice actor(s), but a game might have a total of less than 1 hour of audio-log audio, which can be recorded quickly and thus doesn't require the expense of hiring a voice-actor for a long period of time.

 On the other hand, high-quality animated cutscenes take more time to develop, and require animator(s) and voice actor(s).
 FMV (full motion video) or motion-capture for cutscenes requires (real or virtual) sets, and hiring actors.
-Motion capture requires specialised equipment (either purchased or hired) and the skills to turn it's output into animation.
+Motion capture requires specialised equipment (either purchased or hired) and the skills to turn its output into animation.
 I imagine that the time and money required for cutscenes is similar to the time and money required for audiovisual-logs.

 Visual mediums excel at visual-action storytelling